Bacnet/IP Power Meter Data Logging

 Fig. 5 Log file settings

 7. If you need to write the parsed to Excel or a database, then you may continue using links below.
-All data export plugins use parser variables.
-The name of these variables you've defined in the "Export name" field (fig. 3).
+All data export plugins use the same parser variables.
+You've defined the name of these variables in the "Export name" field (fig. 3).

 MODBUS RTU, MODBUS ASCII, MODBUS/TCP